Gaussian Plane-Wave Neural Operator for Electron Density Estimation: Experiment

 \subsection{Periodic Systems}

 \textbf{Dataset.} To evaluate our model on periodic systems with diverse lattice structures, we newly conduct a benchmark from the materials project \citep[MP]{jain2013commentary, shen2021representationindependent}.
 Precisely, we categorize the electron density for 117,535 molecules provided by \citet{shen2021representationindependent} into seven crystal families: triclinic, monoclinic, orthorhombic, tetragonal, trigonal, hexagonal, and cubic.
 Additionally, we conduct an extra dataset as a mixture of these crystal families.
-The size of the datasets range from 7,681 to 26,081.
-Depending on the dataset size, we use 1,000 or 500 samples for the test and validation, respectively.
-For this dataset, we compare with the baseline results obtained from running the official repository codes\footnote{\url{https://github.com/peterbjorgensen/DeepDFT}} on the newly curated datasets.
+The size of the datasets ranges from 7,681 to 26,081.
+We use 1,000 or 500 samples for the test and validation, depending on the dataset size.
+We compare this dataset with the baseline results obtained from running the official repository codes on the newly curated datasets.

 \textbf{Quantitative results.} We report the experimental results in \cref{tab:periodic}.
 Here, one can observe how our algorithm significantly outperforms the baselines, regardless of the crystal family.
 We also note that DeepDFT and DeepDFT2 perform poorly for the dataset, despite using the official repository.